RaymRaym/AWSCertificationPrep/saa-c03-cheet-sheet.md

 - Interface Endpoint

   an interface endpoint is a horizontally scaled, redundant VPC endpoint that provides private connectivity to a service.
 It is an elastic network interface with a private IP address that serves as an entry point for traffic destined to the AWS service.
 Interface endpoints are used to connect VPCs with AWS services

+## Transit Gateway

+A *transit gateway* is a network transit hub that you can use to interconnect your **virtual private clouds (VPCs) and on-premises networks**.
+As your cloud infrastructure expands globally, inter-Region peering connects transit gateways together using the AWS Global Infrastructure.
+Your data is automatically encrypted and never travels over the public internet.

+**Transit Gateway Peering**: Transit Gateway supports **peering connections across AWS Regions**, allowing you to establish connectivity between VPCs in different Regions without the need for complex VPC peering configurations.
+This simplifies the management of VPC communications across Regions.

 ## Amazon Rekognition